gcasa/apps-scoremaker/README.md

 # ScoreMaker

-ScoreMaker is a small Objective-C AppKit score viewer for macOS and GNUstep.
+ScoreMaker is a small Objective-C AppKit score viewer for macOS, with an experimental GNUstep port.
 It opens Standard MIDI files and MusicKit-style `.score` scorefiles, renders their pitched notes on simple treble and bass staves, and can save the current score back out as a `.score` file.

 The renderer is intentionally lightweight.
 It focuses on extracting timing, pitch, tempo, and time-signature data well enough to inspect a score visually; it is not a full notation editor or MusicKit synthesis environment.